S3-working-group/s3-practical-guide/S3-practical-guide.md

 In a group check-in, allow people to pass if they choose.

-When checking in, in a new setting, people also say their name and where they are coming from, as a way to introduce themselves.
+When checking in, in a new setting, people can also say their name and where they are coming from, as a way to introduce themselves.
 (Tip: Avoid talking about function, rank etc unless there is a reason to do so.)

 ---